eonist/eonist.github.io/_posts/_temp/_2017-09-28-future-mind.md

 - Thermostat (Optional name: Cyclon)
 - Radar (Open source "network guard" for your mac)
 - GUI app for SPM
+- Opensource hiring bot that checks your opensource skills

 ### Ethical apps:
 - The entire stack must be open-source